The future of Market Street is in our hands once again

 But now, the Better Market Street plan that was approved is being rethought by city agencies due to budget realities brought on by the pandemic.

-An accelerated and brief planning process is about to kick off (with public comment likely from October 26-November 13; we will be sure to keep you posted)… and there’s a lot to be concerned about given what I’ve seen of initial revised plans.
+An accelerated and brief planning process is about to kick off (with public comment now scheduled from November 2 – November 13; we will be sure to keep you posted)… and there’s a lot to be concerned about given what I’ve seen of initial revised plans.

 We must be sure that what comes out of this process holds true to our vision, especially in regards to safety.